New Dog Checklist

 When you arrive home

 · Your new family member will experience some excitement and possible some anxious behavior.
 You could see some whining, panting, pacing, loose stools, vomiting, diarrhea, chewing, licking, and or marking.
 Don’t worry if your new dog is a little nervous at first he/she is just not sure what to expect next, just allow your new dog an adjusting period ranging from 2 days to several months.

-- When you arrive at home, take your dog for a nice walk through your neighborhood or in your backyard to let him relieve him/herself.
+- When you arrive at home, take your dog (on leash) for a nice walk through your neighborhood or in your backyard to let him relieve him/herself.
 You want to make sure that your dog knows where to go to the Bathroom.
 Reward your dog when he/she goes to the Bathroom with a good boy/girl and poss.
 Treat/kibble.

 - Now it is time to enter your home, leave the leash on and give the dog a house tour with the leash on.

 - Have the resting/sleeping spot ready and leave the leash on (just make sure that the loop of the leash is not getting stuck somewhere) Settle your new dog with a toy in his new resting spot.
 If you’re new resting spot is a crate is sure to take the leash of for safety.

 - Offer the new dog small amounts of water and some kibble so he/she knows where to get food and water.
 I prefer hand feeding the new dog so you have amply training opportunities with different situations and do not have to be afraid of overfeeding.
 Just use the kibble he/she is supposed to get as dinner or breakfast for training for the first couple of days.